 Daniel makes his home with his father and his mother.
-Cleaning is his household duty.
+Making beds and cleaning are his household duties.
 His father is sometimes employed as a teacher and his mother maintains the home.
 There are 3 children in the family.

-Please remember Daniel in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Daniel to receive the assistance he needs to develop his potential.
+Please pray for him.